hideckies/hiddenbot/README.md

 ### Virual Machine (Optional)

-It's recommended to use a virtual machine for more securely accessing to dark web.
+It's recommended to use a virtual machine for more securely connecting to dark web.

 <br />